canonical/kafka-operator/docs/how-to/create-mtls-client-credentials.md

 ## Test access

-Create a file called `client-mtls.properties` with the following configuration:
+To test the client's access, first create a file called `client-mtls.properties` with the following configuration:

 ```bash
 cat <<EOF > client-mtls.properties